khulnasoft-lab/design.khulnasoft.com/contents/usability/loading.md

 ## Loading more

-The _load more_ interaction is [a more accessible alternative](https://gitlab.com/gitlab-org/gitlab-ui/-/issues/1196#results) to [infinite scroll](/components/infinite-scroll).
+The load more interaction is [a more accessible alternative](https://gitlab.com/gitlab-org/gitlab-ui/-/issues/1196#results) to [infinite scroll](/components/infinite-scroll).
 It allows a user to load more results by clicking a 'Load more' [button](/components/button).
 The button text can optionally include the number of items that will be loaded, for example, 'Load 20 more'.

-The load more interaction can be used for a list or set of items:
+The load more interaction can be used for a set of similar items:

 - With content that updates frequently.
 - Without sort or filter functionality.